tobiasrausch/sv/README.md

 You can then easily navigate to the structural variants with 'Regions' and 'Region Navigator'.
 Select a structural variant in the region navigator and click 'View', which will center the IGV alignment view on the selected structural variant.
 You can zoom in and out using the '+' and '-' signs in the toolbar at the top.
 You may also want to visualize clipped reads using the 'View' menu, then click 'Preferences...' and then click the 'Alignments' tab to switch on 'Show soft-clipped reads'.
-For the last complex SV, you may also want to highlight one specific read named `4190c914-8c3e-413b-88e3-caa07fca2861` which is over 100Kbp long using a right click on tumor.bam and then 'Select by name...'.
+For the last complex SV, you may also want to highlight one specific read named `4190c914-8c3e-413b-88e3-caa07fca2861` which is over 100Kbp long: Use a right click on `tumor.bam` and then 'Select by name...'.
 We will later use that read to visualize this complex region.

 #### Exercises